 There will be 4 aid stations along the course, approximately 10-15 km apart.
-Aid stations will be fully stocked with water, eload/Gatorade (bring your own bottle, reusable cup), cola, snacks, fruit and other yummy foods.
+Start/Finish is NOT an aid station and should not be used as one.
+Aid stations will be fully stocked with water, Gatorade (bring your own bottle, reusable cup), cola, ginger ale, snacks, fruit and other yummy foods.
 Boiled potatoes and more hearty foods will be available from morning until the end of the race.
-Warm soup will be available later in the day.